Brazilian police say ex-President Bolsonaro had planned to flee to Argentina seeking asylum

-BRASILIA, Brazil — (AP) — Brazil's federal police said that messages found on the telephone of embattled former president Jair Bolsonaro showed that at one point he wanted to flee to Argentina and request political asylum, according to documents seen Wednesday by the Associated Press.
+BRASILIA, Brazil — (AP) — Brazil's federal police said messages found on the telephone of former President Jair Bolsonaro showed he once wanted to flee to Argentina and request political asylum, according to documents seen Wednesday by The Associated Press.

-Bolsonaro is currently awaiting a Supreme Court ruling about an alleged coup attempt and on Wednesday found out he might face another case as police formally accused him and one of his sons, Eduardo Bolsonaro, of obstruction of justice in connection with his pending trial.
+Bolsonaro is currently awaiting a Supreme Court ruling about an alleged coup attempt and learned Wednesday he might face another case as police formally accused him and one of his sons, Eduardo Bolsonaro, of obstruction of justice in connection with his trial.

-The AP had access to the police investigation, messaging app exchanges, voice messages and reviewed the documents, which were sent to Brazil’s Supreme Court.

-The 170-page police report said that Bolsonaro had drafted a request for political asylum from Argentine President Javier Milei’s government dated Feb.
+The 170-page report said Bolsonaro had drafted a request for political asylum from Argentine President Javier Milei’s government dated Feb.
 10, 2024.
-Bolsonaro saved the document two days after authorities searched his home and office as part of an investigation into an alleged coup plot.
+He saved the document two days after authorities searched his home and office as part of the alleged coup plot investigation.

+Close to that date, Bolsonaro admittedly spent two nights at the Hungarian Embassy in Brasília, fueling speculation he may have been attempting to avoid arrest.

+The Argentina plot is part of the wider police accusation of obstruction of justice, in which Bolsonaro has allegedly ignored precautionary measures established for his house arrest and spread content to his allies “to directly hit Brazilian democratic institutions, notably the Supreme Court and even Brazil’s Congress,” according to the report.

 “I, Jair Messias Bolsonaro, request political asylum from Your Excellency in the Republic of Argentina, under an urgent regime, as I find myself in a situation of political persecution in Brazil and fear for my life,” the former Brazilian leader wrote.

-With regards to Wednesday’s obstruction of justice accusations, Eduardo Bolsonaro, a lawmaker who has lived in the United States, said in a statement that he “never aimed at interfering in any ongoing proceedings in Brazil.”
-He added the conversations with his father that are part of the investigation are “absolutely normal” and its publication has a political bias.

-Silas Malafaia, an evangelical pastor who is a staunch ally of Bolsonaro’s, was also targeted by police.
-He had his passport seized by investigators but was not formally accused of obstruction of justice.
+Manuel Adorni, spokesperson for Milei, said the Argentine government hasn’t received anything yet.
+Bolsonaro did not comment about the investigation.

+The former Brazilian president attended Milei's inauguration in December 2023, while the serving President Luiz Inácio Lula da Silva did not attend.
+Lula and Milei have had a frosty relationship since the right-wing Argentine took office.

-Several messages exchanged between Bolsonaro and his son show their interest in praising U.S. President Donald Trump to affect legal proceedings in Brazil.
-Last month, Trump imposed 50% tariffs on some Brazilian exports and claimed the trial of the former president was the main reason for his sanctions.
+Brazil's federal police gathered several messages between Bolsonaro and his son in which they show interest in praising Trump to affect legal proceedings back home.

 “You won’t have time to reverse the situation if the guy here turns his back on you.
 Everything here is very touchy, every little thing affects you,” Eduardo Bolsonaro told his father in one of the exchanges.